 Analyzing call center key performance indicators (KPIs) is imperative when assessing the effectiveness and efficiency of a call center.
-While it is clear to most call center managers and decision-makers that they need to analyze call center KPIs, what is often not so clear is which metrics to measure and track over time.
+While it is clear to most call center managers and decision-makers that they need to analyze call center KPIs, what is often not so clear is which contact center metrics to measure and track over time.
 This blog post will help with just that.
 It lists and describes the top 12 call center KPIs to track for success.

 A call center KPI that has a large impact on customer satisfaction is the percentage of calls blocked.
 This is the percentage of inbound callers that received the busy tone when they call and is often caused by one of the following:

 As even one blocked call can be a missed opportunity to connect with a customer or prospect, this is a call center KPI that should never be ignored.

 No one wants to wait in a queue for a long period of time.
 Thus, in order to ensure your callers’ wait time is within an acceptable range – and customer satisfaction is as well – you must keep track of average time in queue.
 This metric is the total time callers wait in call queues divided by the total number of calls answered by agents.
 It is a great indicator of whether or not your team is providing their callers with the service they deserve.

 Call abandonment, or the percentage of callers who hang up before reaching an agent, is a common occurrence in the call center and has a detrimental impact on customer retention.
 It is therefore imperative that customer-centric call centers keep track of this KPI and make sure that it remains below a target threshold.